Check out our new lower rates.

 If you’ve got the experience needed to do the demo work safely without damaging load-bearing walls, electrical wires, and the like, this can save you some money on labor.
 If you’ve got professional-level skills in plumbing or drywall, you might talk to your contractor about taking on those tasks yourself and further reducing the cost of labor.
 Or you can attempt to do the finish work, such as sanding walls, painting, and general cleanup.

-Research & Obtain Permitting Requirements
+Research and Obtain Permitting Requirements

 Unfortunately, a home addition isn’t as simple as deciding what you want to do, saving up, then paying for the work.
 You also need to make sure your home is appropriately zoned for the home addition or remodel.
 Depending on the scope of the project, you may or may not need a permit.

 For example, if you want to build a deck in some states, you need a permit if you intend for it to be more than 30 inches off the ground.
-Getting to know your local codes can help surmount significant hurdles as the project unfolds, which often will save time and money for homeowners.
+Getting to know your local codes can help you overcome significant hurdles as the project unfolds, which often will save time and money for homeowners.

 Strategically Fund Your Project

-To find materials for your home addition on a budget, you could shop at stores like a Habitat for Humanity ReStore , attend auctions, or explore similar options to find salvaged materials.
+To find materials for your home addition on a budget, you could shop at stores like a Habitat for Humanity ReStore, attend auctions, or explore similar options to find salvaged materials.
 If you’re employing a contractor, however, you’ll want to make sure they are willing to work with recycled materials and ones that may not be standard size.

 For a higher-priced project, it might be tempting to use credit cards to pay for expenses.
 If you’re doing this to maintain a record of your spending or to take advantage of credit card reward points, this can be a good strategy provided you can pay off the balance quickly, ideally within a single billing cycle.

-But when you can’t pay off the balances, it can be easy to get caught up in a spiral of debt, and credit card debt is especially challenging.
+But when you can’t pay off the balances, it can be easy to get caught up in a spiral of debt.
+And credit card debt is especially challenging.
 Why?

 Credit card interest rates are notoriously high.
 What’s more, credit card companies typically compound daily, which means they calculate the interest you owe daily and add that to the card’s balance.
 You then pay interest on your balance, plus any accrued interest, until you pay your balance off in full.